- What is DevOps?

 - 7. Continuous Operations

-- 1. Technical Benefits of DevOps
+- Benefits of DevOps

-- What is DevOps Tools
+- What is DevOps Engineer?

-- What is DevOps Toolchain
+- What is DevOps Team?

 The software development industry is scaling at new heights each day, especially with the adoption of DevOps.
 According to a research report from Statista, 80% of the respondents consider DevOps extremely important for software development.